Omarmok98/Uptime-Monitoring-Server/README.md

 1. Clone the repository: `git clone https://github.com/Omarmok98/Uptime-Monitoring-Server.git`
 2. Navigate to the project directory: `cd Uptime-Monitoring-Server`
 3. Install the dependencies: `npm install`

+## Environment-Variables

+- `MONGO_USERNAME`: The username of the Mongodb database.
+- `MONGO_PASS`: The password of the username.
+- `MONGO_HOST`: The address of mongodb database server.
+- `MONGO_PORT`: The port of the mongodb database server.
+- `JWT_SECRET`: Secret key used for JSON Web Token (JWT) authentication.
+- `MAIL_HOST`: The SMTP server hostname.
+- `MAIL_PORT`: The port of the SMTP server.
+- `EMAIL_USERNAME`: Username of the email account used for sending notifications.
+- `EMAIL_PASSWORD`: Password of the email account used for sending notifications.

 ## Usage